 (a) The danger of electrical shocks

+Whenever you use electrical appliances and equipment whether at home or at work, there is always a risk of hazards, especially of getting electric shock.
 The refrigerator, the washing machines, the space heaters or even electric toys and entertainment equipment; they are all electrical hazards to users and household members at some point in appliances’ life cycles.

 Eventually these harmless machines and toys will become liabilities and accidents waiting to happen.
 You need to watch out for them.